bingeli1212/nitrile-preview/doc/DOC-diagram.md

     draw (0,0) [l:1,1] [l:1,1]

 Here the second and third points are each expressed as a distance away from its previous point, which is to move right for one grid unit and then up for one unit.
 Note that the coordinates in Diagram are always expressed in terms of grid unit.
 There are other relative position syntaxes, that are shown below.

-Path expression can also include "offsets".
-An offset is expressed as

-    [offset:x,y]

-The presence of an offset will not cause a real points to be inserted into the path.
-Rather, it serves to provide an "offset" such that all future points will be computed as relative to this offset.
-For example, let's suppose we have the following two draw line program.

-    draw (10,0)~(15,0)
-    draw (10,0)~(10,5)

-However, by using "offsets" we can rewrite them as follows.

-    draw [offset:10,0] (0,0)~(5,0)
-    draw [offset:10,0] (0,0)~(0,5)

-Here, the offsetis set it so that the all future absolute points will be considered an offset to the point that is (10,0).
-Thus, the point of (0,0) is considered as (10,0), and (5,0) is considered (15,0).
-The offset always appears between a set of angle brackets.
-The first number is the offset in the horizontal direction, and the second one in vertical direction.

-The offset is only going to be valid for the current path, and it only takes affect after it is encountered, and will only affect the points that follow it.
-Thus, if you have placed an offset in the middle of two points, such as the following, then the first point is to be considered as (0,0) while the second one as (15,0).

-    draw (0,0) [offset:10,0] (5,0)

-Offsets are also accumulative.
-Thus, if there are two offsets one appear after another then the second offset is considered to be offset to the first.
-This allows you to construct more points simply by moving offsets.
-For example, you can construct a path with four points (11,0), (12,0), (13,0) and (14,0) as follows.

-    draw [ofset:11,0] (0,0) [ofset:1,0] (0,0) [ofset:1,0] (0,0) [ofset:1,0] (0,0)

-The keyword [offset:last] can be used to refer to the last know position that is set by a path or draw operation.
-It is also possible to set the offset to a specific path variable such [offset:&B] where B is a valid path, in which case the first point of this path is retrieved and set as the new offset position.

-Another useful feature of offset is to specify a 'attrflag'.
-This flag can be used to fine tune certain appearances of a path, such as to ask to draw certain segment of a path as dashed line.
-Note that these flags merely are used a hint, and might not be honored under certain conditions.
-The flags are the bit-OR'ed flags of attrflag-values.

-The keyword 'cycle' denotes a special point such that the path is to be closed and the last point should be connected to the first point using a straight line.
-Note that a 'cycle' is not a physical point.
-It should be considered a meta data and a notational trick that expresses the afformentioned intent.
-This notation is usually a special syntax placed at the end of the long list of points.
-For SVG it is the 'z', and for MetaPost/MetaFun it is the 'cycle'.

-    draw (0,0)~(1,2)~(3,4) cycle

 Note that for all 'draw' related commands, a path can be expressed such that it contains multiple disjoint segments.
 For example, we can express to draw two disjoint line in a single 'draw' command such that the first line segment goes from (0,0) to (2,3) and the second line segment goes from (4,5) to (6,7).

     draw (0,0)~(2,3) (4,5)~(6,7)

-A null point is a point that is expressed a '()'.
-In addition, any appearances In this case, Diagram recognizes that there is going to be two path segments, one consisting of all points before the null point and the other consisting of all points after the null point.

 In additional, if the 'cycle' keyword appears then it also means the end of the current path segment and the start of a new one.
 In this case no null point needs to be specified.
 In the following example two path segment is to e created, with one consisting of a triangle, and another one a line.

     draw (0,0)~(2,0)~(2,2) cycle (4,0)~(6,2)

 For MetaPost output, each path segment requires a separate "draw" command.
 For SVG, a single PATH elements is sufficient; the SVG is implemented such that a "M" operation can follow a "z".
-However, in our implementation each seprate path segment is still to be placed inside a separate PATH element.
-This is specifically designed so that those path segments that are not "closed" will not be attempted to do a "fill" operation.

 By default, the 'draw' command would stroke the path.
-However, if the 'fillcolor' attribute is set, then it would also fill the area enclosed by the path.
-However, it does so only when the path is deemed "closed", in which case a 'cycle' keyword must follow the last point.
+However, if a path segment is closed (when ended by a "cycle" keyword), then then it would also attempt to fill the area.
+However, the 'fill' command will attempt to fill the area regardless if it is closed or not.
+On the other hand, the 'stroke' command will stroke the path, such that if the path is closed, a line will appear between the last point and the first one.
-If the path is not closed, it will not be filled, even when 'fillcolor' is specified.

 For SVG, when a 'fill=' attribute is specified the rendering engine will attempt to fill the area, even when the area is not closed.
 For MetaPost/MetaFun the path will have to be closed before calling the 'fill' MetaPost, as otherwise the compilation will complain.

 # The hint values